-The institution is dedicated to fostering social and ethical values by delivering high-quality education that serves all sections of society, including marginalized groups, empowering them to make meaningful contributions to their communities.
-Admissions are conducted in accordance with government guidelines, embracing diversity by welcoming students from various states and categories, including SC/ST/OBC/GEN and Divyangjan, creating a vibrant and inclusive campus environment.
-Special provisions were made for students from Naxal-affected regions and those orphaned by COVID, who were granted free admission.

-Cultural events, such as Yuva Utsav, showcased the diversity of traditions, while departments commemorated significant occasions like National Unity Day and Sadbhavna Diwas.
-The curriculum has been enriched with regional perspectives, enhancing relevance and inclusivity.
-Initiatives by NSS and the Youth Red Cross (YRC) included village camps focused on promoting cleanliness, combating substance abuse, and encouraging blood donation.
-The Department of Social Work (MSW) further supported students' growth through observational visits and hands-on training.
+The institution prioritizes instilling social and ethical values through the delivery of high-quality education, catering to all segments of society, including marginalized groups, and empowering them to contribute to their communities.
+Admissions adhere to government regulations, welcoming students from diverse backgrounds, including those from other states and various categories such as SC/ST/OBC/GEN and Divyanjan, fostering a vibrant campus culture.
+Notably, students from Naxal-affected areas and those orphaned by COVID received free admission.
+Cultural events like Yuva Utsav celebrated the rich tapestry of cultures, while departments observed significant days such as National Unity Day and Sadbhavna Diwas.
+Curriculum adjustments introduced regional perspectives, while NSS and YRC organized village camps to raise awareness on cleanliness, substance abuse, and blood donation.
+The Department of MSW facilitated observational visits and training for students.

-Through these efforts, the institution continues to nurture a culturally rich, socially responsible, and ethically grounded student community committed to societal progress.